a-olusola/alx-low_level_programming/0x15-file_io/README.md

 Func to read text file
 2. Func to append to the end of a text file
 1. Function that creates file
+3. Func that copies from one file to another